prestodb/presto/presto-docs/src/main/sphinx/functions/window.rst

 .. function:: row_number() -> bigint

-    Returns a unique, sequential number to each row, starting with one, according to the ordering of rows within the window partition.
+    Returns a unique, sequential number for each row, starting with one, according to the ordering of rows within the window partition.